 Lots has been said about cyclists being allowed to turn left on red lights, I do not support this because I think it will encourage cyclists to move up the inside of left turning traffic.
 However if cyclists are provided with dedicated off road facilities (as I use every day) then left turns and some straights simply do not need to be controlled by lights, cyclists are simply given a path through the junction without ever encountering a stop line.

 There are (almost) 5 sets of traffic lights controlling the road in this photo.
-A person using the cycle track checks that it’s safe to cross the side road and just goes.
-This convenience could be improved by providing cyclists with priority over other traffic when crossing the side road.
+A person using the cycle track checks that it's safe to cross the side road and just goes.

 The concept of bypassing taffic lights is discussed as applied in The Netherlands by Mark Wagenbuur in this blog post